 Oncology Assessment, Data Clustering, and Escalation

 Key Takeaways

-• OCN-level assessment clusters symptoms, history, cancer type, treatment exposure, labs, imaging, function, and patient goals into safety-focused nursing judgments.
+• OCN-level assessment clusters symptoms, history, cancer type, treatment exposure, labs, function, and goals into safety-focused judgments.

-• Oncologic emergencies often present as symptom clusters rather than single findings, requiring early recognition and escalation.
+• Oncologic emergencies usually present as symptom clusters rather than a single finding, demanding early recognition and escalation.

-• Nurses communicate using precise, trend-based data and clear concern statements to accelerate provider decision-making.
+• Nurses communicate with precise, trend-based data and a clear concern statement using SBAR to accelerate decisions.

-• Escalation is within RN scope when findings suggest sepsis, spinal cord compression, SVC syndrome, tumor lysis, hypercalcemia, brain involvement, bleeding, or severe treatment toxicity.
+• Escalation is within RN scope when findings suggest sepsis, cord compression, SVC syndrome, tumor lysis, hypercalcemia, bleeding, or severe toxicity.

+Oncology Assessment, Data Clustering, and Escalation